SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Playback.md

 ## Background video playback

 ``Player`` can be enabled for background video playback using `audiovisualBackgroundPlaybackPolicy`.
-For SRG SSR content, though, your application must not implement background video playback to avoid issues with comScore measurements.
-Please implement proper Picture in Picture support instead.